Outer Banks Beach Nourishment

 Beach nourishment is the process of dredging sand from the ocean floor and pumping it back onto the eroding shoreline.

 Here on the Outer Banks, it's no secret that we love our beaches!
 To ensure that they remain available to enjoy for generations to come, this added sand provides protection for properties and infrastructure from further erosion caused by storms and high tides.
-Rebuilding the shoreline is a big project, and is typically done at different times depdending on the sand replenshiment needs for each town on the Outer Banks.
-Beach renourishment is typically needed once every few years.
+Rebuilding the shoreline is a big project, and is typically done at different times depending on the sand replenishment needs for each town on the Outer Banks.
+Beach re-nourishment is typically needed once every few years.

 You may have heard beach nourishment referred to as: